-The existence of firms without any outsourcing has so far been neglected.
+The existence of firms without any outsourcing has so far been neglected in our empirical specification.
 However, since around ninety-eight percent of the firms in our sample are not at all involved in any foreign outsourcing, and since the selection mechanism is supposed to differ from the relationship specified above, this paper introduces the following selection equation as the first-stage in Heckman's two-step estimation procedure:

 $$\begin{aligned} \Pr\{FODUM = 1\} &= \Phi(Z\delta) \\ FODUM &= 1\{Z\delta + v > 0\} \end{aligned} \quad (4)$$ where $\Phi$ denotes the cumulative probability density function of $v$ , which is distributed to the standard normal distribution. $FODUM$ takes the value of one if the firm is outsourcing at least some of its activities across national borders, zero if the firm is not involved in any foreign outsourcing at all.
-As the first step, the above equation is estimated by the probit over all samples, including firms with no outsourcing.
-Then, in the second step, the equation (2) or (3) is estimated by OLS on the selected sample (firms with strictly positive foreign outsourcing) with the inverse Mill's ratio $\lambda$ estimated from (4).
 As the factor affecting the selection of foreign outsourcing firms, $Z$ , this paper considers the human skills ( $H$ ) and the foreign business experience of the firm.
-Since contracting with foreign firms requires searching for candidate firms in foreign countries, negotiating with potential partners in foreign languages, and concluding a contract with foreign firms in different legal systems, the firm is likely to be required at least some level of human skills.
-However, the fixed entry costs for foreign contracting are likely to be substantially reduced if the firm has already had business experiences in foreign countries.
-As a measure of the firm's experience in foreign business, the dummy for foreign direct investment $FDI$ is introduced (taking the value of one if the firm has at least one foreign subsidiary/affiliate, and zero otherwise).
+Since contracting with foreign firms requires searching for firms in foreign countries, negotiating with potential partners in foreign languages, and concluding a contract with foreign firms in different legal systems, at least some level of human skills are necessary.
+However, the fixed entry costs for foreign contracting are likely to be reduced if the firm has already had business experiences in foreign countries.
+As a measure of the firm's experience in foreign business, this paper introduces the dummy for foreign direct investment $FDI$ .